brrock/dockerpi/README.md

 ```

 ## Which machines are supported?

-By default a Raspberry Pi 1 is virtualised, however experimental support has been added for Pi 2 and Pi 3 machines.
+Suppourt for pi 4 and pi 5 will be added and variants for custom ram like 8 and 16gb
 You can specify a machine by passing the name as a CLI argument:

 ```
-docker run -it lukechilds/dockerpi pi1
+docker run -it brrock/dockerpi pi4
-docker run -it lukechilds/dockerpi pi2
+docker run -it brrock/dockerpi pi5
-docker run -it lukechilds/dockerpi pi3
+docker run -it brrock/dockerpi pi5-8gb
 ```

 > **Note:** In the Pi 2 and Pi 3 machines, QEMU hangs once the machines are powered down requiring you to `docker kill` the container.
 See [#4](https://github.com/lukechilds/dockerpi/pull/4) for details.